Customer-managed keys for Azure Storage encryption

 Customer-managed keys rely on managed identities for Azure resources, a feature of Azure AD.
 Managed identities do not currently support cross-directory scenarios.
 When you configure customer-managed keys in the Azure portal, a managed identity is automatically assigned to your storage account under the covers.
 If you subsequently move the subscription, resource group, or storage account from one Azure AD directory to another, the managed identity associated with the storage account is not transferred to the new tenant, so customer-managed keys may no longer work.
 For more information, see Transferring a subscription between Azure AD directories in FAQs and known issues with managed identities for Azure resources.

 Azure storage encryption supports RSA and RSA-HSM keys of sizes 2048, 3072 and 4096.
-For more information about keys, see Key Vault keys in About Azure Key Vault keys, secrets and certificates.
+For more information about keys, see About keys.

 Using a key vault or managed HSM has associated costs.
 For more information, see Key Vault pricing.